maria-reynoso/fleetops-gke-ambient/README.md

 make app-sidecar
 ```

-Add your applicatioin to ambient
+Add your application to ambient
 _Note that you can apply this label to a namespace or to a single spsecific pod_

 ```sh